johscheuer/inovex_classes/hdm_workshop_2018/Readme.md

 ## Setup Minikube

-Start [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) `minikube start --kubernetes-version=v1.13.0` for the local development.
+Start [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) `minikube start` for the local development.
 Validate that minikube is up and running: `minikube status` and that you can access minikube from your laptop `kubectl get nodes`.
 In order to explore the components of Kubernetes ssh into the Minikube VM: `minikube ssh`.

 All inovex classes asume that you are inside of the Minikube VM.
 In order to be able to execute kubectl in Minikube we need to install `kubectl` and make the admin configuration available for the current user `docker`: